Celebrating 15 Years: Join IDC for a Special Fund Directors Conference in October

 As I look back on my service as IDC managing director, I am most proud of the top-notch educational programs we have developed for directors, as well as the vigorous policy advocacy work we have undertaken with the SEC.
 I hope that with these and other initiatives, I’ve been able to take IDC to a level where it is now widely respected as a leading organization assisting directors in fulfilling their fiduciary responsibility.

 Looking forward to the upcoming Fund Directors Conference, my last as IDC’s managing director, I am also reminded that the conference brings together the best of IDC all in one place every year, reflecting our focus on education and advocacy, from the quality of the speakers we attract to the richness of the discussions on policy advances, industry changes, and much more.

 Of course, this year’s conference signals the beginning of a new era—with my successor, Thomas Kim, primed to build on IDC’s 15 years of success.
 I hope fund directors will join us next month as we welcome Tom, celebrate this special anniversary, and look ahead to another 15 years of strong fund governance.

-Amy Lancellotta is managing director of the Independent Directors Council.
+Amy Lancellotta was Managing Director of the Independent Directors Council (IDC).